April 12, 2017

 I’m extremely grateful that I had a manager who afforded me the support and operational space to dig deeper than what was originally asked of our team.
 Taking a bit more time upfront to build a product narrative paid off big time for me, the team, the product, and the company—both in exceeding company monetization goals as well as crafting useful and engaging experiences for people who used our search engine.
 She deserves a lot of credit for this kind of leadership and direction.

 Once I understood the space better, I dug deeper into the framework.
-Historically, this part of the product didn’t have a dedicated designer and got bounced around the studio or was updated by the developers.
+Historically, this part of the product didn’t have a dedicated designer and got bounced around the studio or was updated by developers.
 There was no existing source file, so I took a lot of screenshots and inspected a lot of code on different devices.
-By the way, I love constructing my own source files as it always seems to provide good insight into the structure.
+By the way, I love constructing my own source files as it always provides good insight into the structure.
 In any case, there were a lot of general design principles that I knew would bring this thing back to life.
 I began to think of this effort as a Baseline UX, fortifying the foundation so the team would have a stronger source to build onto:

 The readability of any text can be impacted by a number of factors.
 Consider the wayfinding sign below.
 Not only is there semantic tension regarding the proximity of the names of these places, but there’s also multiple places to look for the directional arrows, which further complicates the sign.